smile921/wunki.org/posts/2012-12-13-favourite-emacs-packages.md

 ## Projectile

-[Projectile] is a libabry which helps you work with project within Haskell.
-We often want to find a file inside the currently active project or maybe ack from the root of the project.
+[Projectile] is a libabry which helps you work with projects.
+I often want to find a file inside the currently active project or maybe ack from the root of the project.
 All this is possible by projectile.

 You don't need to define your own projects manually, it looks at git, mercuriaal or bazaar directories.
 My most used functions are